arianysouzab/arianysouzab/README.md

-## Hi there 👋
+## Hi there, I'm Ariany 👋
-My name is Ariany Souza;
-I am a digital design student at Federal University of Ceará;
-I'm studying javascript.
-A fun fact about me is that I'm obsessed with Harry Potter universe.

 <!--
 **arianysouzab/arianysouzab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 Digital Design student at Federal University of Ceará
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to draw, javascript and IHC
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with the subjects I am studying
-- 💬 Ask me about ...
+- 💬 Ask me about Harry Potter universe (I love it)
-- 📫 How to reach me: ...
+- 📫 How to reach me: arianysouza@alu.ufc.br
-- 😄 Pronouns: ...
+- 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm very bad at volleyball, but I try a lot -->
--->